weaveworks/weave/docs/ipam.md

   - it will continue to ask for space until it receives some, or its copy of the ring tells it all peers are full in that subnet.

+### Data persistence

+Key IPAM data is saved to disk, in a [BoltDB](https://github.com/boltdb/bolt) file, stored within a [data volume container](https://docs.docker.com/engine/userguide/containers/dockervolumes/#creating-and-mounting-a-data-volume-container) named `weavedb`.

+This file is used to persist data for various Weave Net components; for IPAM it contains:

+* the division of the IP allocation range amongst peers, and
+* allocation of addresses to containers on the local peer,

+so that it is immediately available when the peer restarts.

 ### Claiming an address

+If a Weave process is restarted,

+- if `weavedb` is present, then it loads persisted IPAM data from there, as described, in the previous section;
-If a Weave process is restarted, in most cases it will hear from another peer which ranges it used to own, but it needs to know which individual IP addresses are assigned to containers in order to avoid giving the same address out in subsequent allocation requests.
-The weave script invokes the `claim` command in `populate_ipam` to do this.
+- else, it learns from other peers which ranges it used to own.

+Weave Net then consults the allocator to know which individual IP addresses are assigned to containers, and therefore avoid giving the same address out in subsequent allocation requests.

 When the Allocator is told to claim an address, there are four
 possibilities: